 BIENVENUE EN FRANCE!

-France – home to a national motto “liberty, equality and fraternity”, the Tour de France, champagne,the French Alps,the Louvre and Eiffel Tower, over 1000 types of cheeses, the metric system, the inventors of braille and the stethoscope, the Etch-a-Sketch,and, of course, the world-class “City of Lights”, Paris, known for being the center of fashion, food, art and architecture.
+France – home to 49 UNESCO World Heritage Sites, including Strasbourg, the historic centers of Lyon and Avignon, the Palace and Park of Versailles, and the Fortified City of Carcassonne – France is also home to the national motto, “liberty, equality and fraternity”, the Tour de France, the Cannes Film Festival, champagne, the French Alps, the Louvre and Eiffel Tower, over 1000 types of cheeses, the metric system, the inventors of braille and the stethoscope, and the Etch-a-Sketch, and, of course, the world-class “City of Lights”, Paris, known for being the center of fashion, food, art and architecture.
 Formerly named République Française (French Republic), France ended its monarchy rule with the French Revolution in the 18th century and is now the largest country in the European Union (EU).
 France’s wine making history dates from the Roman times and today the country produces 7 to 8 billion bottles of wine per year.
 It’s no wonder France is considered the world’s most popular destination in the world.

 LANGUAGES IN FRANCE